In this section

 Once asleep, the patient will be given an injection of local anesthetic where the catheter will be inserted – most often in the upper leg at the crease where it bends when sitting.
 A small sheath will be inserted to prevent excessive bleeding and serve as the entry point for catheters used during the procedure.

-Next, the cardiologist will guide a catheter through the vein or artery toward the heart using short-running X-rays, called fluoroscopy, to see the movement of the catheter.
+Next, the cardiologist will guide a catheter through the vein or artery toward the heart using briefly-running X-rays, called fluoroscopy, to see the movement of the catheter.
 As needed, the catheter will be guided to different parts of the heart and into the blood vessels leading in or out of the heart.
-The catheters specially function to measure pressures inside the veins and arteries, take images, or correct structural problems.
+The catheters specially function to measure pressures inside the veins and arteries, deliver special dye that allows for internal anatomic visualization or correct structural problems.

 Diagnostic and treatment options